 - Views America as a racist, oppressor nation

 Born in 1962, Marc Becker holds a B.A. degree in History and Peace Studies from Bethel College, as well as an M.A. and a Ph.D. in Modern Latin American History from the University of Kansas.
 He has taught in the History and Latin American Studies Departments at Kansas State University (1987-97), Illinois State University (1997-98), Gettysburg College (visiting professor, 1998-99), and Truman State University (1999-present).
-In addition to his professorial duties, Becker also serves as an organizer and media developer for Historians Against the War.
+In addition to his professorial duties, Becker has been an Executive Committee member for the Steering Committee of Historians Against the War.

 In 1980, while he was a student at Freeman Junior College in South Dakota, Becker refused to register with the Selective Service System and fled to Canada to avoid prosecution. “[T]o register for the draft,” he later explained, “would be inconsistent with the style of life that I want to lead and a violation of the Judeo-Christian ethics that I base my actions on.”

-In September 2000, Becker attended a major Marxism 2000 conference which was held at the University of Massachusetts at Amherst.
-Also present was Angela Davis.
+In September 2000, Becker chaired a panel at a major Marxism 2000 conference which was held at the University of Massachusetts at Amherst.

 Becker is a co-founder of NativeWeb.org, an Internet resource that compiles “information from and about indigenous nations, peoples, and organizations around the world.”
 In Becker’s calculus, indigenous populations have been repeatedly exploited and abused by industrialized Western countries, particularly the United States.
 As he wrote in 2003, for example: